The White Rose Way

 Picture

-Is this the new Coast to Coast footpath, as well as an excellent stand-alone walk?
+or is it the new Coast to Coast footpath, as well?

 The last two miles of the walk from the Sea-Life Centre, around the headland and past